openvinotoolkit/openvino/tests/stress_tests/README.md

    (path to models etc.)
 3. --refs_conf < path > (available for MemCheckTests only) - path to config with references used to compare with results of a run
-4. --collect_results_only < bool > (available for MemCheckTests only) - boolean value that disable comparison and
-   provide memory consumption results only

 MemCheckTests logs can be used to gather reference values based on current memory consumption: